How to Keep Newborn Puppies Warm

 Under normal circumstances, neonatal puppies depend on their mom to maintain their body temperature.
 But your situation is far from normal.
 Without external heat, it doesn’t take long for a puppy to become chilled (hypothermic).

-Newborn puppies can't generate their own body heat until they develop the shiver reflex at around two and half weeks.
-At birth his body (rectal) temperature should fall between 95° and 99°F. If it drops below 94°F, your puppy could be facing life-threatening hypothermia.
+Newborn puppies can't generate their own body heat until they develop the shiver reflex at around two and a half weeks.
+At birth, his body (rectal) temperature should fall between 95° and 99°F. If it drops below 94°F, your puppy could be facing life-threatening hypothermia.
 Over the next three weeks, his body temperature will slowly rise until it reaches 99° to 100°.
-Eventually he’ll sustain a normal temperature of 101.5°.
+Eventually, he’ll sustain a normal temperature of 101.5°.

-Until his little body can produce its own heat, mom (or in her absence, you) must provide warmth.
-If mom can care for her brood, let her keep the babies warm.
-Under normal circumstances she shouldn’t need additional heat.
+Until his little body can produce its own heat, Mom (or in her absence, you) must provide warmth.
+If a mom can care for her brood, let her keep the babies warm.
+Under normal circumstances, she shouldn’t need additional heat.
 Without her, it’s up to you to keep the room temperature according to the chart below.

 Despite our instinct to want to immediately feed a puppy in trouble, warmth is far more critical than food.
 Cold puppies can’t nurse or digest food.
 Their heart rates drop, and the circulatory and respiratory systems collapse.
 They don’t last long.